enso-org/enso/doc/design/syntax/syntax.md

 6. **Predictable performance and behavior.**
    Predictable performance and behavior is one of the most important principles which separates well designed languages from the bad designed ones.
-A language provides a predicable behavior when its user can write code which will not break because of some external conditions, like not-dependent code change.
+A language provides a predictable behavior when its user can write code which will not break because of some external conditions, like not-dependent code change.
 A good examples of breaking this rule are standard extension methods mechanism (monkey patching in Ruby, Python, JavaScript) or orphan overlapping